Skip to main content

 Chairs: Pamela Sivathondan and Mazuin Talib

-• Surgical management of inflammatory bowel disease: systematic review and meta-analysis of robotic versus laparoscopic techniques - A Amin (Dudley)
+• Surgical management of inflammatory bowel disease: systematic review and meta-analysis of robotic versus laparoscopic techniques - C el-Sayed on behalf of A Amin (Dudley)

 • Single-centre robotic experience in the management of advanced rectal cancer - A Jindal (Manchester)